An interesting analysis of how extremists, antagonists and manipulators take advantage of the ‘rules’ of journalism to get their message amplified.

 Twenty people were killed in a mass shooting in El Paso, Texas on August 4, 2019.
 Just as I finished proofreading this post at around 0215 on August 5, 2019, my phone received a notification of a different mass shooting in Dayton, Ohio.

-Note that this post references an article in
+Note that this post references an article in The Atlantic which is dated October 6, 2017.

 An interesting and beautiful way to describe their chants.